rassware/rasswareBot/README.md

 # rasswareBot

-A telegram bot for weather infos based on a DVB-T USB dongle, a RaspberryPi and the software rtl_433.
+A telegram bot for weather infos based on a DVB-T USB dongle with the RealtekRTL2832U chip, a Raspberry Pi V2 and the software rtl_433.

 ### Compile rtl_433 on your RaspberryPi